animate-css/animate.css/README.md

 }
 ```

-_Note: be sure to replace "vendor" in the CSS with the applicable vendor prefixes (webkit, moz, etc)._

 ## Usage with jQuery

 You can do a whole bunch of other stuff with animate.css when you combine it with jQuery.
 A simple example: